zwin-project/zwin.dev/content/roadmap/en.md

 ## Release coming soon

-In ordered to improve the convenience of Zwin, we are planning to release the following features soon.
+In order to improve the convenience of Zwin, we are planning to release the following critical features very soon.

 #### XWayland support